Inoncohen2/TensorFlow-Lite-Balloon-Detection-on-Raspberry-Pi/README.md

-# TensorFlow Lite Balloon Detection on Raspberry Pi
+# TensorFlow Lite Object Detection on Raspberry Pi

-## Real-Time Balloon Detection Project Using TensorFlow Lite on Raspberry Pi
+## Real-Time Object Detection Project Using TensorFlow Lite on Raspberry Pi

-This project utilizes the SSD Lite MobileNet model to detect balloons in real-time, displaying the confidence percentage above each detected balloon.
-Follow these instructions to set up and run the project.
+This project utilizes the TensorFlow Lite model to perform object detection in real-time using a camera connected to a Raspberry Pi.
+The project includes a general object detection model and a specific implementation for detecting balloons, displaying the confidence percentage above each detected object.

 ---

+## General Object Detection

 ### Step 1: Download the Project